 - “Bunny hopping” (both back legs jumping together) while ascending stairs

-Options for treatment include surgery and conservative
+Options for treatment include surgery and conservative management.

 Invasive treatments, such as surgery, will require diligent monitoring and could involve a long recovery time.
 However, conservative management takes time as well, so dedication will be essential, regardless of your decision.
 Your veterinarian should be a rich source of information while you are evaluating options.